-The authorisation can take place by a healthcare professional such as a GP or other healthcare professional with adequate knowledge of the individual's plan of care including a Pharmacist or the Care home Nurse.
+The authorisation can take place by a healthcare professional with adequate knowledge of the individual's plan of care including a Pharmacist or the Care home Nurse.
 The care home must take responsibility for ensuring they provide the healthcare professional with enough information to make any necessary decisions.